DevDrizzy/PotPvPReprised/README.md

 Meanwhile, I have removed TablistAPI because I don't have an API that I can give out for free.
 Although in the future, I might add an open source TablistAPI in this later but right now I don't have the time to do that.

 If you want access to the APIs in "refine" branch of this project to able to use it, please contact me in DMs.
-I'm willing to sell our private TablistAPI.
+I'm willing to sell our private TablistAPI along with providing general setup support for the branch.

 ## Changes